SuPPoLzZ/embbeded-linux-labs-Daniel-Lasecki-school/lab2/Compilation_process_and_libraries.md

 Your first task is to study what shared libraries your executable "lab2" requires, and return your findings as text document in your repository `embedded-linux-labs/lab2/libraries.md` (have a quick look at markdown format while doing this, you have examples all around the repository!)
 - where is your executable located in VM, and where in raspi is it copied to?
 - use `file` command to check for what architecture the executable was built for
-- use `ldd` command to find out what shared runtime libraries your executable requires
+- use `ldd` command to find out what shared runtime libraries your executable requires (you need to run this in environment that supports the architecture of previous step!)

 Your second task is to identify all C runtime libraries in your development setup (VM and raspi), and return your findings in the same text document in your repository `embedded-linux-labs/lab2/libraries.md`
 - Find all files named `libc.so.6` in both systems VM and raspi (use `find` command; use `sudo` to extend the search to all directories, do net search to get command parameters right)